 - Unexplained or disproportionate management bonuses based on short-term targets.

-- Operating and financial decisions dominated by a single person or a few people acting in concert.
+- Operating and financial decisions that are dominated by a single person or a few people acting in concert.

 - A board of directors full of insiders.